 Maybe MLB commissioner Rob Manfred should reconsider that hypocritical stance after MLB partnered with MGM Resorts on a deal worth $80 million that introduced the league’s first ever gambling partner, according to ESPN.
 For what it’s worth, the NBA also partnered with the sports betting operator.

-Even teams like the Chicago Cubs — one of the most storied franchises in history — have made news for considering adding a sportsbook to Wrigley Field that allows fans to live bet in-person.
-From the sounds of it, MLB is supportive of that idea as long as its done “in a socially responsible manner.”
+Even teams like the Chicago Cubs — one of the most storied franchises in history — have made news for approving the addition of a sportsbook to Wrigley Field that will allow fans to live bet in-person.
+From the sounds of it, MLB has no problem with the idea as long as its done “in a socially responsible manner.”

 Obviously, players, umpires and employees of teams are still not allowed to gamble on games according to Major League Rule 21, which Rose broke.
 But this sure looks like MLB is loosening its stance on gambling, especially because big money is in play.